undergroundwires/CEH-in-bullet-points/chapters/15-cryptography/tunneling-protocols.md

 - 📝 Part of IPv4 suite so it runs on layer 3 (internet layer) in [TCP/IP model](./../03-scanning-networks/tcpip-basics.md#tcpip-model) or layer 3 (transport) in [OSI model](./../03-scanning-networks/tcpip-basics.md#osi-model)
 - 📝 Provides security through
   - **Authentication** through authenticating both parts
-  - **Integrity** through using ahash algorithm to ensure that data is not tampered with.
+  - **Integrity** through using a hash algorithm to ensure that data is not tampered with.
-  - **Nonrepudiation** through using public key digital signatures to prove message origin.
+  - **Non-repudiation** through using public key digital signatures to prove message origin.
   - **Confidentiality** through encryption

 ### IKE (Internet Key Exchange)